johnroy/babelroom/MinimalToSetups.md

   * Add more disk space as needed, but consider that media files are typically stored on cloud services (i.e. Amazon S3).
 So no reason to use the petabyte SAN

-  * It's not necessary to do anything too special.
+  * It's not necessary to do anything special.
 Defaults are fine.

   * Finish installation, remove installation media (if necessary), reboot, log in as root then continue with the next step below.